jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/dictionary/dictionary.rst

    :width: 600
    :align: center

-12. Hover over column header to see column edition options (filter, rename and delete)
+12. Hover over column header to see column edition options (copy column UUID, filter, rename and delete)

+.. note:: If column is less then 300 px in width these options will be truncated to a single dropdown menu.

 .. image:: pic_dictionary/columnEdit.png
    :width: 600